 “Secure shredding is a great way to make sure your personal information doesn’t fall into the wrong hands,” said Castro (D-Elgin).
 “I encourage residents to take this opportunity to declutter, shred outdated documents and keep their identities safe.”

 The event will also serve as a donation drive to collect food and personal care items for the D300 Food Pantry.
 Items most in need include rice, beans, pasta, pasta sauce, baby food, boxed foods, canned meats, soup, sugar, coffee, tea, flour and personal care items.
-Click here for more information about the pantry and items in need.
+View the D300 Food Pantry’s list of most-needed donation items .